fedora-infra/noggin/docs/contributing.rst

 where you can run the following commands:

-    $ securitas-restart
+    $ noggin-restart
-    $ securitas-stop
+    $ noggin-stop
-    $ securitas-logs
+    $ noggin-logs
-    $ securitas-start
+    $ noggin-start
-    $ securitas-unit-tests
+    $ noggin-unit-tests

-The securitas web application should be running automatically.
+The noggin web application should be running automatically.
 To access it, go to http://ipa.example.com:5000/ in the browser on your host machine to see the web application. http://ipa.example.com will give you access to the regular freeIPA webUI.